 A primary activity of the Association shall be the development, production and marketing of publications and other materials.
 The purpose and content of all such products shall be consistent with the goals and objectives of the Association.

-The Executive Director shall be responsible for determining subject matter, titles, pricing, and all other details of production and marketing.
+The Executive Director or their designee shall be responsible for determining subject matter, titles, pricing, and all other details of production and marketing.

 Foundation for the Advancement of Education

 The Association maintains the Foundation for the Advancement of Education as a separate 501(c)(3) to build support and understanding of education in a democratic society.
 The Foundation accepts and administers funds that provide for: research furthering the role of communication and school public relations; special professional learning projects; scholarships to the annual NSPRA Seminar; and other projects as designated by the Foundation Board.
 The Foundation also administers the NSPRA Leaders Memorial Scholarship funds.

 The Foundation is administered by a Board comprised of current Executive Board members.